 Most frequently asked questions

 How long have you been writing?
-I’ve been writing for over twenty years.
 I started when my oldest son was born back in 1983!

 How long does it take you to write a book?
 My first book took over a year to write.
 That manuscript is still sitting in a box in my office.
 Mountain Jewel the first book I sold took about nine months to finish.
 When I wrote the Women of Surprise series for Avalon books I had a year to write two books.
 The first in the series was completed when I sold.
 Shorter books take about four to six months and the longer ones I’m working on now take about nine months to a year to complete.

 Where do your ideas come from?
 My ideas come from places that I’ve been.
 My first book Mountain Jewel is set in the Adirondack Mountains of New York State.
 My husband and I had taken our sons on a rock hunting expedition to the old Garnet mines.
 While there I discovered that a long time ago high quality garnets could be passed off for rubies.
 And out of the blossomed an idea for a historical romance about smuggling gemstones.